freedomofpress/securedrop/docs/servers.rst

-.. note:: Downloading Ubuntu on the *Admin Workstation* can take a while because Tails does everything over Tor, and Tor is typically slow relative to the speed of your upstream Internet conenction.
+.. note:: Downloading Ubuntu on the *Admin Workstation* can take a while because Tails does everything over Tor, and Tor is typically slow relative to the speed of your upstream Internet connection.

 .. _Ubuntu Releases page: http://releases.ubuntu.com/
 .. _ubuntu-14.04.5-server-amd64.iso: http://releases.ubuntu.com/14.04.5/ubuntu-14.04.5-server-amd64.iso